rachj14/Project-3-Group-6/README.md

 1. The effects of music on mental health.
 2. The effects of social media use on mental health.
 3. The effects of air pollution on mental health.
+4. The effects of unemployment on mental health.

 ## Conclusion
 This project aims to provide a preliminary exploration of the relationships between music, social media, air pollution, and mental health.